kiishan/kiishan.github.io/cv.md

 ## Summary

-1+ year of experience in the field of business intelligence & data science with good understanding of Data and Machine Learning Algorithms, currently working as Software Developer.
-Proficient in Python & have good knowledge of Big Data ecosystem.
+Around 2 year of experience in the field of business intelligence & data science with good understanding of Data and Machine Learning Algorithms, currently working as Data Scientist at BDB Technologies Pvt Ltd. Proficient in Python & have good knowledge of Big Data ecosystem.

 ---
 ## Experience